imshaaz21/CodeRed/README.md

 ## Gameplay Flow

-1. Open the frontend, enter a display name, and join the lobby.
+1. Open the frontend, enter a display name, and choose between playing the bot or waiting for another human.
-2. When a second player connects, the backend matches both players and streams the initial game state.
+2. When you pick multiplayer, a second player joining the lobby triggers match creation.
+Bot mode spins up an AI opponent instantly.
 3. On your turn:
    - Click an empty board square to choose a starting cell.
 Click it again (before typing) to toggle between horizontal/vertical.
    - Type letters on your keyboard to lay tiles.
 Occupied squares in the path are skipped automatically.